 We are pleased to present our latest exhibition Conditio Humana, which brings together outstanding pieces of hyperrealistic painting and sculpture in order to question the body in art as a projection screen of the present.
 As the venue onto which we project our standards and ideals, the body is more than ever where our reality checks take place and where we seek our self and express our identity.
 Since the beginnings a central subject of the hyper realistic sculptors, the human body will be for the first time explicitly examined from the viewpoint of the photorealists.
 Thus, this exhibition opens up new perspectives on both approaches of the same tradition.

 Embracing the Future

-We are pleased to announce our newest exhibition Patricia Piccinini.
+We are pleased to announce our exhibition project Patricia Piccinini.
 Embracing the Future.
-This survey exhibition of the Australian artist, which is currently presented at ARKEN Museum for Moderne Kunst, Denmark, lets the viewer peek into the future and question one’s own existence.
+This survey exhibition of the Australian artist, which had its premiere at ARKEN Museum for Moderne Kunst, Denmark, lets the viewer peek into the future and question one’s own existence.
 With her hybrid creatures, Piccinini picks up relevant social topics and discourses and opens up new, possible perspectives on the future of mankind.

 Toulouse-Lautrec and the Masters of Montmartre